6 Best First Trimester Yoga Poses And Precautions To Take

 • Adjust your poses to accommodate your growing belly: You should perform yoga asanas that accommodate your growing belly during your pregnancy.
 Avoid twists, turns, and inversions as they can compress your uterus and overstretch your abdominal muscles (1).

-• Include meditation and mindfulness: Along with yoga asanas, meditation and mindfulness give a good amount of time.
+• Include meditation and mindfulness: Along with yoga asanas during pregnancy, meditation and mindfulness also play a role in overall well-being.
 Begin and end your yoga routine with a few breathing exercises.

 protip_icon Quick fact